nationalarchives/tdr-reporting/README.md

 ### Running different report types.
 There are two different reports available.
-* Default - this is the service owner report which gives a detailed report of all consignments.
+* Standard - this is the service owner report which gives a detailed report of all consignments.
-* CaseLaw - this is a summary report with fewer fields than the default report and is only for judgment consignments.
+* CaseLaw - this is a summary report with fewer fields than the standard report and is only for judgment consignments.

 ### Running the report locally
 This report needs AWS credentials with SSM access to work.
 These can be set with environment variables, in `~/.aws/credentials` or using sso profiles.